Skip to Main Content Research Guides | Library | Amherst College

 http://www.aupresses.org/policy-areas/peer-review

-Forms Peer Review
+Forms of Peer Review

 There are a variety of kinds of peer review, depending upon the circumstances of disciplinary practice, the particular form of scholarly work, and the approach that the author(s) wish to pursue concerning the nature of their work.
 Anonymity is an important, and contested, issue in conversations around peer review.
 Ableist terminology (“blind” peer review) is no longer preferred.
 Here is a quick overview of the types of peer review routinely used by scholarly publishers to evaluate work (from ACP’s Peer Review Commitments and Guidelines):